laminas/laminas-test/doc/book/assertions.md

 provide some mechanism for manipulating DOM elements based on CSS selectors, so the syntax would be the same.

-This functionality is provided via [Zend\\Dom\\Query](https://zendframework.github.io/zend-dom/query/), and integrated into a set of 'Query' assertions.
+This functionality is provided via [Laminas\\Dom\\Query](https://docs.laminas.dev/laminas-dom/query/), and integrated into a set of 'Query' assertions.
 Each of these assertions takes as their first argument a CSS selector, with optionally additional arguments and/or an error message, based on the assertion type.
-You can find the rules for writing the CSS selectors in the zend-dom [Theory of Operation](https://zendframework.github.io/zend-dom/query/#theory-of-operation) chapter.
+You can find the rules for writing the CSS selectors in the laminas-dom [Theory of Operation](https://docs.laminas.dev/laminas-dom/query/#theory-of-operation) chapter.
 Query assertions include:

 - `assertQuery($path)`: assert that one or more DOM elements matching the given